-Delegation is not merely a tactic to minimize your personal workload; it is one of the most effective ways to develop your people and give them stretch assignments to grow and improve.
+Delegation is not merely a tactic to minimize your personal workload; it is one of the most effective ways to develop your employees and give them stretch assignments to grow and improve.

 Although it’s natural to worry about burdening your team by giving them more work than they can handle, many new managers end up delegating too little, which makes it more difficult for them to focus on the most important responsibilities of their role.

-If you find yourself doing 50 percent of your old job (e.g. helping write reports, answering phones, or completing cases in the team queue) on any given day rather than a more appropriate number like 10-20 percent, you may need to delegate more of those tasks to your team.
+If you find yourself doing 50 percent of your old job (e.g. helping write reports, answering phones, or completing cases in the team queue) on any given day rather than a more appropriate number like 10-20 percent, you may need to delegate more tasks to your team.

 Get the Gravity newsletter for the latest FAQs, tools, tips and tricks

 There are a number of reasons why you might find it difficult to delegate certain tasks: